On shared unceded L̓il̓wat7úl and Sḵwx̱wú7mesh territory

 Changes to online accommodation

-Airbnb and other online accommodation providers are legally required to submit PST and MRDT on short-term accommodation of less than 27 days.
+Airbnb and other online accommodation providers are legally required to submit PST and MRDT on short-term accommodation (accommodation of less than 27 days).

 Incremental funds collected through online accommodation providers are also eligible to be invested in affordable housing.
 The Province requires interested communities to submit an additional annual proposal to the Province.
-The RMOW has invested 100 per cent of its share of online accommodation provider revenues into the Cheakamus Crossing Phase II (Lot 1) affordable housing project since 2019.
+Since 2019, the RMOW has invested 100 per cent of its share of online accommodation provider revenues into Cheakamus Crossing Phase II affordable housing projects.